Skip to main content

 • overlooking case-law and guideline context that shapes how impairment disputes are framed in practice

-First 14 days after an adverse WPI decision
+What to do in the first 14 days after an adverse WPI decision

 In the first two weeks, speed and structure matter more than volume.
 Map each insurer finding to the exact evidence you will rely on, identify where specialist responses are missing, and keep the file focused on impairment methodology rather than general unfairness.